Birds, Reptiles and Creepy Crawlies in English Proverbs and Sayings

 Here you will find many figures of speech about birds, reptiles and creepy crawly things like spiders, flies and even dragons.

-If you are English speaking, you will find this fun, and if you are learning English as a second language, you will find many helpful phrases which will help you to improve your Englsih in an enjoyable way.
+If you are English speaking, you will find this fun, and if you are learning English as a second language, you will discover many useful phrases which will help you to improve your English in an enjoyable way, and the pictures will assist you in remembering.

 Proverbs and Sayings About Birds: